 Iraqi national team veteran Ala’a Abdul-Zahra was the outright top goalscorer of the league with 23 goals for Al-Zawraa, 5 goals ahead of the young Bassim Ali of Naft Al-Janoob and 6 ahead of Al-Quwa Al-Jawiya star Hammadi Ahmed.

-The Iraqi FA Cup will resume in four days, with the final to be played on the 21st of August.
-Al-Quwa Al-Jawiya now have a chance to win the first ever treble in Iraqi football, as they are still in contention to win the 2017 AFC Cup.
+The Iraqi FA Cup will resume in four days, with the final to be played on the 22nd of August.
+Al-Quwa Al-Jawiya now have a chance to win a treble, as they are still in contention to win the 2017 AFC Cup.